zahaale20/zahaale20/README.md

-Hi!!!
-I'm Alex Zaharia, a second year computer science student at California Polytechnic State University.
+Hi!
+I'm Alex Zaharia, a computer science student at California Polytechnic State University.
 I’m passionate about graphic design, web 3.0 and tech in general.
 To reach me, my email is alexcz@outlook.com